In this article, we will discuss the symptoms of ‘Keto Flu’. You will learn how to compare those with other illnesses such as the flu virus.

 Summary: The Takeaways

-Most Keto Flu symptoms are from a poorly enforced keto diet which can be improved and even avoided with the right dietary correction.
+- Most Keto Flu symptoms are from a poorly implemented keto diet: These can be improved and even avoided with the right dietary corrections.
+Use this step-by-step course to troubleshoot and correct your symptoms.

 - Palgi, A., Read, J. L., Greenberg, I., Hoefer, M. A., Bistrian, B. R., Blackburn, G. L. (1985).
 Multidisciplinary treatment of obesity with a protein-sparing modified fast: results in 668 outpatients.
 American Journal of Public Health, 75(10), 1190–1194.